Install Chrono

 On Linux, if not already installed, use the package manager to install cmake.
 Some distributions may need to install the package cmake-curses-gui along with cmake to use terminal based GUI for CMake.

 For Xcode users: the CMake.app bundle also contains command line tools, you must set appropriate links to use it from the terminal.
-It is better to install a pure command line version via homebrew (https://brew.sh).
-After installing the home brew package manager type: brew install cmake in the terminal.
+It is better to install a pure command line version via homebrew: brew install cmake in the terminal.

-While git can be used through command line we recommend using a git client.
-We suggest:
+While git can be used through command line we recommend using a GUI git client.

 Using CMake through the GUI interface